Mexico's Best Diving Part 1 - The Socorro Islands

-The best time to visit depends on what marine life you want to see:
+The best time to visit depends on what marine life you want to see

 The Socorro Islands have a warm sub-tropical climate, so expect warm days and chilly nights:

-When planning your trip to the Soccoro Islands, consider how cold you get and your comfort at sea:
+When planning your trip to the Soccoro Islands, consider how cold you get and your comfort at sea

 Water visibility at the Socorro Islands ranges from 15 to 50 meters (49.2 – 164 feet).

 READ MORE: EXPLORE THE 16 BEST CAVE DIVING SPOTS IN THE WORLD.